Emerson Health Care Foundation Inc

 Related Quote on Grant Philosophy

-Christine Gallery, whose legacy the grant program honors, stated: "These organizations are working hard to improve the health of their communities through impactful programs and education.
+Christine Gallery, whose legacy the grant programme honours, stated: "These organisations are working hard to improve the health of their communities through impactful programmes and education.
 A vital part of Emerson's mission is to serve the health needs of everyone in the region.
-We are pleased to partner with local organizations that are intrinsic to our mission."
+We are pleased to partner with local organisations that are intrinsic to our mission."

 Application Process & Timeline